 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The first train from Brussels to Paris leaves at 00:28 from Brussels Midi.
+The first train from Brussels to Paris leaves at 05:17.
 Times and services may vary during weekends and holidays.

-The last train from Brussels to Paris leaves at 20:13 from Brussels Midi.
+The last train from Brussels to Paris leaves at 19:13.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Brussels to Paris cover a distance of around 164 miles (264 km) during the journey.